eno-lab/rTsfNet/README.md

 # Best Results and Models
-The best results and trained models of each dataest are available at
+The best results are summarized in IMU-based HAR Benchmark ( https://bit.ly/45OZ1aT ) The trained models for the best results are available at
 - https://bit.ly/46GWu3L
-.

 With the benchmark system, you can run rTsfNet like:
 ```